Diseases & Conditions : Oral Health

 What causes periodontal disease?

-As with many other oral health diseases, bacteria and plaque buildup is often the culprit.
-In fact, plaque buildup (which contains many species of bacteria) is the leading cause of gum disease.
+As with many other oral health diseases, bacteria and plaque buildup is often the cause.
+In fact, plaque buildup (which contains many kinds of bacteria) is the leading cause of gum disease.
 Other factors that contribute to gum disease include:

 A diet low in nutrients